openzfs/openzfs-docs/docs/Getting Started/RHEL-based distro/index.rst

 And for RHEL/CentOS 8 and newer::

+ dnf install epel-release
- dnf install epel-release kernel-devel zfs
+ dnf install kernel-devel zfs

 .. note::
    When switching from DKMS to kABI-tracking kmods first uninstall the